heronils/Code_Browser_49/README.md

 What is so special about version 4.9?
 It was the last version that supported *relative indentation*.
 (I think) Marc removed this feature after version 4.9 because it restricted the performance of another new feature.

 *What is relative indentation?
-Example: You [fold](http://www.tibleiz.net/code-browser/code-folding.html) a class method in Python to a section.
-Then you indent the resulting blue section line by one tab.
+Example: We [fold](http://www.tibleiz.net/code-browser/code-folding.html) a class method in Python to a section.
+Then we indent the resulting blue section line by one tab.
 With relative indentation: The `def` keyword inside of the section will start at column 0.
-Without relative indentation (the default since version 4.9): This `def` keyword will start at column 1 (where it started before you folded it).*
+Without relative indentation (the default since version 4.9): This `def` keyword will start at column 1 (where it started before we folded it).*

 Therefore the behaviour since version 4.9 is not so pleasant when using indentation sensitive languages like [Python](https://www.python.org/) or [Nim](https://nim-lang.org/).
 We can just fold global classes and functions with it, otherwise we will have those indents inside of the sections.